Investigating genetic regulation in the human placenta, while sipping on my flat white.

 Supervisor: Dr. Karoline Kuchenbaecker

-Kuchenbaecker K, Telkar N, Reiker T, et al. The transferability of lipid loci across African, Asian and European cohorts.
-Nature Communications, 2019; 10: 4330.
+Publication: Kuchenbaecker K, Telkar N, Reiker T, et al. The transferability of lipid loci across African, Asian and European cohorts.
+2019.
+Nature Communications; 10: 4330.

 (2014 -2017)